roman-milk/roman-milk.github.io/the-hard-body-shop-clerk.md

+===

- ****** The Hard Body Shop Clerk Ch.
-13-14 ****** bydlsloan© "Enough show time, anyway," Chad grunted.
+"Enough show time, anyway," Chad grunted.
 "I need to blow my wad.
 Get on the floor."
 Cori slid between his legs and knelt on the dirty floor of the van.
 Chad pointed his cock at her face and stuffed it between her lips, inside her cheek, then down her throat.
 A moment later, he pulled back out and started stroking his cock with one hand and holding her head with the other.
 Cum started firing out in hard, thick blasts, painting her face in creamy streaks of white.
 It spilled down her forehead, into her eyelashes.
 More coated her upper lip, threatening to be inhaled into her flaring nostrils.
 Some seeped into her mouth and she welcomed it with her tongue, tasting and swallowing without hesitation.

  "That's what I'm talking about!"
 Jarvis yelled.
 "Drown her in that shit!"